The street in an Italian city

 Demonstrative Pronouns Used Alone

-When questo or quello replaces a noun instead of describing one, it becomes a demonstrative pronoun and must agree in gender and number.
+When questo or quello replaces a noun instead of describing one, it becomes a demonstrative pronoun.
+In this case, it still agrees in gender and number with the noun it refers to.

 Questo è buono.